-Other (income) expense, net - Other (income) expense, net for 2021 and 2020 was expense of \$2.7 million and income of \$10.0 million, respectively.
+Other (income) expense, net - Other (income) expense, net for 2022 and 2021 was income of \$7.5 million and expense of \$1.9 million, respectively.
+Other income for 2022 was primarily due to gains of \$7.5 million from insurance recoveries associated with damage previously caused by Hurricane Ida to buildings and equipment at our Houma Facilities.
 Other expense for 2021 was primarily due to:

-- · Charges of \$3.2 million associated with damage caused by Hurricane Ida to buildings and equipment at our F&S Facility, and - Transaction costs of \$0.5 million associated with the DSS Acquisition, offset partially by, - Gains on the sales of equipment and scrap materials.
+- · Charges of \$3.1 million associated with damage caused by Hurricane Ida to buildings and equipment at our Houma Facilities, offset partially by, - Gains on the sales of equipment and scrap materials and other miscellaneous income items.